GispoCoding/Tampere-KDYK/README.md

 ### yk_inspire

 Tables to related to INSPIRE.
 When there are more than one land use class or supplementary regulation class for a zoning object then these might be used.

-### yk_metatiedot

-When the zoning plan is published, for example, in Paikkatietoikkuna that is Finnish national map service, then data in meta data table is used.